-During the three months ended June 30, 2022, the Company continued its development of the Condor, finalizing the re-design of certain avionic components, which the Company believes will provide improvements in robust communication protocols, mitigation of electrical interference, and improved manufacturability for the production-ready version of the Condor.
-The re-design of certain avionics components was required due to technical challenges that were encountered with some of the onboard electrical systems during the first quarter of 2022, in addition to some feature enhancements that were previously identified.
-However, the Company experienced some employee turnover and labour shortages related to technical staffing requirements for the Condor, which led to further delays in development and testing.
-The Company was able to partially mitigate some of delays due to labour shortage by outsourcing some of the development to a third party.
-In addition, the Company anticipates an upgrade to the engine control unit and other mechanical systems, which was previously identified during the first quarter of 2022.
+During the three months ended September 30, 2022, the Company continued its development of the Condor, completing the initial prototype of the new avionics' components, which the Company believes will provide improvements in robust communication protocols, mitigation of electrical interference, feature enhancements, and improved manufacturability for the production-ready version of the Condor.
+While the Company believes that these new avionics components will resolve some of the technical challenges the Company experienced earlier in the year with the onboard electrical systems, flight testing remains to be completed to confirm these improvements which is being scheduled for later this year.
+The Company also completed the upgrade of the engine control unit and other mechanical systems along with ground testing of these systems, which was previously identified during the first quarter of 2022.

-The Company anticipates completing endurance testing in 2022 in Ontario and Foremost Alberta.
+The Company now anticipates completing endurance testing in 2023 in Foremost Alberta, due to the development delays that the Company has incurred during the nine months ended September 30, 2022.
 Based on the completed testing to date, the Company continues to believe it will be in a position to deploy the Condor in certain low-risk commercial customer pilot applications in remote and rural environments, as intended.
 The timing and completion of the development and commercialization of the Condor is dependent on a number of risk factors including, without limitation, the Company's ability to fill future staffing requirements, actual and potential pandemic-related delays, successful development and testing of certain components of the Condor, and supplier and supply chain risks.
 Readers are encouraged to review in detail the headings "Risks and Uncertainties" and "Forward-Looking Statements" in this MD&A, as well as risk factors set out in the Company's Annual Information Form.